 Section 9, Article VII of the State Constitution permits a school district, if authorized by law, to levy up to 10 mills of property taxes for school purposes.
-From the 10 mills, current law authorizes a school district to levy up to 2 mills for the following uses without voter approval (commonly known as the "nonvoted capital improvement millage"):
+From the 10 mills, current law authorizes a school district to levy up to 2 mills for certain projects without voter approval (commonly known as the "nonvoted capital improvement millage").
+Before 1997, the list of projects on which revenues from the 2-mill levy were authorized to be spent, included:

-- New construction and remodeling projects; - Maintenance, renovation, and repair of existing educational plants or leased facilities to correct nonconformity with the Florida Building Code or Fire Safety Prevention Code; - Purchase, lease-purchase, or lease of school buses and other school vehicles; - Purchase, lease-purchase, or lease of new and replacement equipment; - Payment for educational facilities and sites under certain lease-purchase agreements; - · Payment of loans for specific school-related purposes; - Payment of costs to comply with state and federal environmental laws, rules, and regulations; - Payment of costs for renting or leasing educational facilities; and - Purchase, lease-purchase, or lease of school buses or payment to a private entity to offset the cost of school buses.
+- New construction and remodeling projects: • - Maintenance, renovation, and repair of existing educational plants or leased facilities to correct • nonconformity with the Florida Building Code or Fire Safety Prevention Code; - Purchase, lease-purchase, or lease of school buses and other school vehicles; ٠ - Purchase, lease-purchase, or lease of new and replacement equipment; • - Payment for educational facilities and sites under certain lease-purchase agreements: • - Payment of loans for specific school-related purposes; - Payment of costs to comply with state and federal environmental laws, rules, and regulations; - Payment of costs for renting or leasing educational facilities; and - Purchase, lease-purchase, or lease of school buses or payment to a private entity to offset the cost of school buses.